 242-245 High Holborn,

 No one has favorited this theater yet

 Weston’s Music Hall opened on 16th November 1857 and was designed by the architectural firm Finch Hill & Paraire (William Finch Hill & Edward Lewis Paraire).
 It was part of the Seven Tankards & Punchbowl Public House.
 It was a large hall with a capacity of 300 on a single flat floor and balcony slips on three sides.
 Known as the Royal Music Hall in November 1868 it was rebuilt by the architectural firm Lander & Bedells in 1887 and held 2,500.
 It became the Royal Holborn Theatre of Varieties in 1892, and noted theatre architect Ernest Runtz designed a new facade for the theatre in 1897.
+In 1898 Edison’s ‘Life Size Moving Pictures’ were screened as part of the variety bill.
 It was closed in June 1905 for another rebuilding.

 This time famed theatre architect Frank Matcham designed a splendid 2,000 seat theatre now re-named Holborn Empire Theatre.
 The facade by Ernest Runtz was retained in the new scheme.
 Seats were provided in orchestra stalls, dress circle (which was at street level) and gallery levels.
 There were two boxes on each side of the proscenium at dress circle level and two boxes at the rear of the dress circle.
 The Holborn Empire Theatre opened on 29th January 1906 with a variety programme that included Ruffell’s Bioscope as one of the acts.
 The theatre was under the direction of Walter Gibbons, followed by Charles Gulliver.